zowe/docs-site/docs/extend/extend-apiml/onboard-spring-boot-enabler.md

     Use the corresponding artifact according to the Spring version you are using.

-    - For Spring version 2, use the following artifact:
+    - For Spring boot version 2.1.1, use the following artifact:

         ```groovy
         implementation "org.zowe.apiml.sdk:onboarding-enabler-spring-v2-springboot-2.1.1.RELEASE:$zoweApimlVersion"
         ```

-    - For Spring version 1, use the following artifact:
+    - For Spring boot version 1.5.9, use the following artifact:

         ```groovy
         implementation "org.zowe.apiml.sdk:onboarding-enabler-spring-v1-springboot-1.5.9.RELEASE:$zoweApimlVersion"